 3. Post-production complexity

 A straightforward interview edit with colour grading and licensed music is fast to turn around.
-Motion graphics, animation, multi-camera cuts with complex timelines, or custom music composition add time and therefore cost.
+Motion graphics, animation, multi-camera cuts with complex timelines, or custom music composition add time and cost.
 Most corporate videos do not need elaborate post-production.
-A clean, well-shot, well-edited video with good audio almost always outperforms an over-produced one with unnecessary effects.
+A clean, well-shot, well-edited video with good audio almost always outperforms an over-produced one.

 4. Revisions and scope creep

 The biggest hidden cost in video production is not in the original quote.
-It is in revision rounds that were not scoped, brief changes after production begins, and additional deliverables requested after sign-off.
-A reputable production company will cap revisions (usually two rounds) and quote additional scope separately.
-Make sure this is clear in any agreement before you begin.
+It is in revision rounds that were not scoped and brief changes after production begins.
+A structured production company will cap revisions (usually two rounds) and quote additional scope separately.
+Make sure this is clear before you begin.

 What you can control to get more from your budget

-• Consolidate shoot days.
-If you need three executive profiles, shoot them all in one day rather than three separate sessions.
-You will pay one set of production costs for three deliverables.
+- Consolidate shoot days.
+If you need three executive profiles, shoot them all in one day.
+You pay one set of production costs for three deliverables.

-• Brief clearly before production begins.
-The more specific your brief, the less time (and money) gets spent on revisions later.
-Know your audience, your key messages, and your desired length before the first call.
+- Brief clearly before production begins.
+The more specific your brief, the less time and money gets spent on revisions.
+Know your audience, key messages, and desired length before the first call.

-• Choose a smaller scope product rather than negotiating price.
-A $5,000 video at the quoted rate is better value than a $3,000 version of a $5,000 video.
-Ask what can be removed or simplified, not just what can be discounted.
+- Choose a smaller scope product rather than negotiating price.
+Ask what can be simplified or removed, not just what can be discounted.

-Agency, studio, or freelancer: what are you actually paying for?
+Agency, studio, or specialist: what are you actually paying for?

-Large Perth agencies (Stir Fry, Sandbox, Meyer Productions and similar) typically charge $25,000 to $60,000+ for corporate productions.
-That price reflects large teams, established client relationships, reel quality, and agency overhead.
-If you are a major ASX-listed company or require broadcast-level production at scale, this is appropriate.
+Large Perth agencies typically charge $20,000 to $60,000+ for corporate productions.
+That price reflects large teams, agency overhead, and multiple layers of account management.
 For most mid-market Perth businesses, it is more than the brief requires.

-Solo freelancers typically charge $500 to $3,000 per project.
-The pricing is accessible, but the output is inconsistent, strategic input is limited, and capacity constraints mean timelines are unpredictable.
-For small-scale social content, a freelancer is fine.
-For anything that represents your company to clients, investors, or prospective employees, the risk is higher than the saving.
+Generic freelancers typically charge $500 to $2,000 per project.
+The pricing is accessible, but strategic input is limited and output consistency varies.
+For social content it can work fine.
+For anything representing your company to clients or investors, the risk increases.

 The question worth asking.
-Before getting a quote, ask yourself: if this video converts one additional client, or helps you hire the right person, what is that worth to you?
-For most businesses, the answer is significantly more than the cost of production.
-That framing changes how you approach the budget conversation.
+Before getting a quote, ask: if this video converts one additional client, or helps you hire the right person, what is that worth to you?
+For most Perth businesses, the answer is significantly more than the cost of production.
+That framing changes how you think about the budget.

 What to do next

 If you have a project in mind and want an honest quote, the best starting point is a short discovery call.
 No pitch, no hard sell.
-We will ask about your objective, your audience, and your timeline, and give you a realistic sense of what scope and price makes sense for your situation.
+We will ask about your objective, your audience, and your timeline, and give you a realistic sense of what scope and price makes sense.
 If we are not the right fit, we will tell you that too.